 Speaking of side effects, sometimes you can capitalize on them.
 You may want to read, How to Take Advantage of Your Side Effects.

 Severe lactic acidosis is a rare but very dangerous complication of metformin, and drugs in the same category.
 It occurs particularly in people with kidney compromise and/or failure.

 New RESEARCH published in the June 3rd edition of The Journal of Neuroscience has concluded that metformin improves mood and reduces anxiety.
 Serotonin is a neurotransmitter associated with happiness, self-confidence, satiety, and social interaction.
 Deficiencies of serotonin are often exhibited as OCD, depression, and anxiety.
 If you’d like to read about serotonin, and natural remedies for depression, take 10 minutes to read this informative article I wrote St. John’s Wort, Serotonin and Depression.

 2. Helps PCOS.

-The medication may help women with PCOS, Polycystic Ovary Syndrome which is characterized by weight gain, insulin resistance, cravings and skin discoloration.
-Metformin isn’t labeled for this disorder, however we know it works.
-It can help reduce glucose production and suppress liver production of glucose.
+The medication may help women with PCOS, Polycystic Ovary Syndrome which is characterized by weight gain, insulin resistance, cravings, and skin discoloration.
+Metformin isn’t labeled for this disorder, however, we know it works.
+It can help reduce glucose production and suppress the liver’s production of glucose.
 Dosing varies for this condition, but it’s often between 3 or 4 tablets taken during the day in divided doses.